microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 Applying HLSL semantic annotations to objects of type vk::BufferPointer is disallowed.

+### Buffer Pointer Availability

+The following can be used at pre-processor time to determine if the current compiler supports vk::BufferPointer: _has_feature(hlsl_vk_buffer_pointer).

 ## SPIR-V Appendices

 ### Appendix A: SPIR-V for RawBufferLoad